Nuv09/Eventful/README.md

 ## 📱 Project Overview

 **Eventful** is an intuitive mobile application that helps users plan events such as parties, weddings, and corporate gatherings all in one place.
-The app offers tools for scheduling, budgeting, guest management, and vendor coordination — all through a modern and easy-to-navigate interface.
+The app offers tools for scheduling, guest management, and vendor coordination — all through a modern and easy-to-navigate interface.
 It was designed as part of a UX design academic project to solve real user pain points in planning.

 ---